tfukaza/harvest/docs/create-api.md

     # --------------- Helper Methods --------------- #

-    # Place any helper and prive methods here.
+    # Place any helper and private methods here.

 ```